OUR OWN THANKSGIVING STORY

 During the Puritan rule of the Commonwealth period of the 1650s, there was

-1662, it introduced the Act of Uniformity, which excluded from parish churches
+uniformity.
+In 1662, it introduced the Act of Uniformity, which excluded from

-all ministers who would not conduct services according to the Church of
+parish churches all ministers who would not conduct services according to the

-ejection from Anglican pulpits of many Nonconformist ministers who had gained
+in the ejection from Anglican pulpits of many Nonconformist ministers who had

-their positions during the 1650s.
-In order to silence those ejected
+gained their positions during the 1650s.
+In order to silence those

-clergy, the government went on to institute the Conventicle Act in 1664.
+ejected clergy, the government went on to institute the Conventicle Act in

+1664.
 (A conventicle is a secret religious meeting.)
-The Conventicle Act
+The

-forbade any worship service not conducted according to the Book of Common
+Conventicle Act forbade any worship service not conducted according to the Book

-Prayer that involved more than five people in addition to the family of the
+of Common Prayer that involved more than five people in addition to the family

-house.
-Anyone caught violating this rule for the third time could be
+of the house.
+Anyone caught violating this rule for the third time could

 In [1, p.
 257], Ball describes the precautions taken by one Sabbatarian